 What could a public transport operator achieve with traveller experience, if they knew how every passenger was feeling?
-A tram driver or train manager can be unaware of an issue on their service, from issues of comfort (heating, air-con, food), to anti-social behaviour, to passengers feeling vulnerable or threatened because a passenger has no way of alerting them, or does not feel safe to do so.
+A tram driver or train manager can be unaware of an issue on their service — from comfort (heating, air-con, food), to anti-social behaviour, to passengers feeling vulnerable or threatened — because a passenger has no way of alerting them, or does not feel safe to do so.

 When not dealt with at the time, many of these issues will manifest themselves as customer complaints.
 Complaints represent a real and significant financial threat to the operators and erode trust between the passengers and the transport network.